 The most common cause of tongue swelling is an allergic reaction to something.
-The more rapid the swelling, the more serious the allergy.
+And the FASTER the swelling comes up, the more serious the allergy.

 But an enlarged tongue that has developed over a longer period of time (a day or longer) is less likely to have a serious cause.